 This also makes it quite a bit easier to find common parts and keep a

 Evinrude was bought out by BRP in the early

 the Evinrude name lives on.
 The information I provide is

-off of manufacturers recommendations, talking to other hobbyists, and
+off of manufacturers recommendations and

 answers, but if